Chinese Caribbean people: Migration history

-Enslavement
+Indentured servitude

-Between 1853 and 1879, 14,000 Chinese slaves were imported to the British Caribbean as part of a larger system of low-wage labor bound for the sugar plantations.
+Between 1853 and 1879, 14,000 Chinese indentured servants were imported to the British Caribbean as part of a larger system of low-wage labor bound for the sugar plantations.
 Imported as a low-wage labor force from China, Chinese settled in three main locations: Jamaica, Trinidad, and British Guiana (now Guyana), initially working on the sugar plantations.
-Most of the Chinese slaves initially went to British Guiana; however when importation ended in 1879, the population declined steadily, mostly due to emigration to Trinidad and Suriname.
+Most of the Chinese workers initially went to British Guiana; however when importation ended in 1879, the population declined steadily, mostly due to emigration to Trinidad and Suriname.

 Chinese immigration to Cuba started in 1847 when Cantonese low-wage workers were brought to work in the sugar fields, bringing their native Chinese folk religion with them.
-Hundreds of thousands of Chinese slaves were brought in from Hong Kong, Macau, and Taiwan during the following decades to replace and / or work alongside African slaves.
-After obtaining their freedom, some descendants of Chinese slaves settled permanently in Cuba, although most longed for repatriation to their homeland.
+Hundreds of thousands of Chinese were brought in from Hong Kong, Macau, and Taiwan during the following decades to replace and / or work alongside African slaves.
+After obtaining their freedom, some descendants of Chinese indentured servants settled permanently in Cuba, although most longed for repatriation to their homeland.
 When the United States enacted the Chinese Exclusion Act on May 6, 1882, many Chinese in the United States fled to Puerto Rico, Cuba and other Latin American nations.
 They established small niches and worked in restaurants and laundries.

 British West Indies

-The Chinese slaves who entered the British West Indies in the middle and late nineteenth century formed a marginal but distinct part of the global dispersal of southern Chinese characteristics of the period.
+The Chinese indentured servants who entered the British West Indies in the middle and late nineteenth century formed a marginal but distinct part of the global dispersal of southern Chinese characteristics of the period.
 Next to those in the United States, on the one hand, and in Cuba and Peru, on the other, they formed the third largest regional grouping of Chinese arrivals to the Western Hemisphere in the mid-century.
 About 15,000 arrived in British Guiana, with just under 3,000 going to Trinidad and Jamaica, to work as indentured laborers in the sugar industry.

 Although the patterns of their entry into these new societies represented a microcosmic version of the story of the Chinese diaspora in the nineteenth century, there were a number of note-worthy distinctive traits attached to this regional experience.

 The bulk of Chinese coolies migration to the West Indies occurred between 1853 and 1866.
-By the end of the nineteenth century, some 18,000 Chinese would arrive in the West Indies, with the vast majority of those slaves headed for Guyana.
-As was the case with most migration out of China in the nineteenth century, the slaves were drawn from southern China and were seeking to escape desperate conditions caused by a combination of environmental catastrophes and political unrest.
+By the end of the nineteenth century, some 18,000 Chinese would arrive in the West Indies, with the vast majority of those workers headed for Guyana.
+As was the case with most migration out of China in the nineteenth century, the workers were drawn from southern China and were seeking to escape desperate conditions caused by a combination of environmental catastrophes and political unrest.